 “You get good grades,” I say.
 “What’s his fucking problem?”

 “I don’t know,” he says.
 “He thinks every black person should feel as bad as he does for succeeding.”

 “What’s to feel bad about?”

 “I don’t fucking know.
 Maybe he feels bad because he got out and they didn’t,” he says.

 “I don’t know,” he says.
 I put my hand on his shoulder, but only for a second.
 “So, yeah, I want to come to your house.
 I want to stay real bad, but it’ll only make things worse.”

 “You want anything?” he says.

-After the last bite, I crumple the paper into a ball.
+We get to my house.
+There’s no sidewalk in front.
+Just flower pots and wood chips.
+He says he likes the smell of wood chips and things seem better when he’s at my house.
+I finish eating and crumple the wax paper into a ball.
 He takes it from me and puts it in his pocket.
-Then, he holds out his half-eaten dessert.
+Then, he hands me his dessert.